If you’ve ever wanted a real life teddy bear, then the Teddy guinea pig is the closest you can get to achieving one!

 Like all rodents, guinea pigs have teeth that continuously grow through their lives.

-Grass hay such as Timothy hay is the best type of hay for your Teddy guinea pig.
+Grass hay such as Timothy grass hay is the best type of hay for your Teddy guinea pig.

 Timothy hay is high in fiber but low in fat, calories, protein, and calcium.

 You should provide your pet with an unlimited supply of grass hay every day – they need to eat a lot of it to keep their digestive system healthy.

 Timothy hay or another type of grass hay should make up 80% of your pet’s diet.